 Fluctuations in the British Pound, Canadian dollar and Euro may have an impact on our business, results of operations and financial position.
-For the three and six months ended June 30, 2020, revenues denominated in foreign currencies was approximately 4% and 5%, respectively, of total revenue.
-For the three and six months ended June 30, 2020, our revenues would have decreased by approximately \$2 million and \$4 million, respectively, if the U.S. dollar exchange rate used strengthened by 10%.
-For the three and six months ended June 30, 2020, our revenues would have increased by approximately \$2 million and \$4 million, respectively, if the U.S. dollar exchange rate used weakened by 10%.
+For the three and nine months ended September 30, 2020, revenues denominated in foreign currencies was approximately 4% and 5%, respectively, of total revenue, respectively.
+For the three and nine months ended September 30, 2020, our revenues would have decreased by approximately \$1.9 million and \$5.6 million, respectively, if the U.S. dollar exchange rate used strengthened by 10%.
+For the three and nine months ended September 30, 2020, our revenues would have increased by approximately \$1.9 million and \$5.6 million, respectively, if the U.S. dollar exchange rate used strengthened by 10%.
+For the three and nine months ended September 30, 2020, our revenues would have increased by approximately \$1.9 million and \$5.6 million, respectively, if the U.S. dollar exchange rate used weakened by 10%.
 In addition, we have assets and liabilities denominated in foreign currencies.
 We currently do not use financial instruments to hedge our exposure to exchange rate fluctuations with respect to our foreign subsidiaries.
 We may seek to enter into hedging transactions in the future to reduce our exposure to exchange rate fluctuations, but we may be unable to enter into hedging transactions successfully, on acceptable terms or at all.
-As of June 30, 2020, accumulated other comprehensive loss included a loss from foreign currency translation adjustments of approximately \$20 million.
+As of September 30, 2020, accumulated other comprehensive loss included a loss from foreign currency translation adjustments of approximately \$12 million.

-We do not have material exposure to market risks associated with changes in interest rates related to cash equivalent securities held as of June 30, 2020.
-As of June 30, 2020, we had \$3.5 billion of cash, cash equivalents and restricted cash.
+We do not have material exposure to market risks associated with changes in interest rates related to cash equivalent securities held as of September 30, 2020.
+As of September 30, 2020, we had \$3.9 billion of cash, cash equivalents and restricted cash.
 If there is an increase or decrease in interest rates, there will be a corresponding increase or decrease in the amount of interest earned on our cash and cash equivalents.
 We currently diversify our cash and cash equivalents holdings amongst multiple financial institutions.
 We are subject to interest rate market risk in connection with our new revolving credit facility.
 On July 1, 2020, we entered into the 2020 Credit Agreement, which provides for variable rate borrowings of up to \$750 million.
-A one-eighth percent increase or decrease in interest rates under our 2020 Credit Agreement (assuming the revolving credit facility is fully drawn), as of June 30, 2020 would have had an impact of approximately \$1.0 million on interest expense per year.
-As of June 30, 2020, as the 2020 Credit Agreement was not in existence, we did not have any borrowings thereunder.
-See Note 15 to the accompanying Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q for information regarding our 2020 Credit Agreement.
+On July 1, 2020, we issued \$1.0 billion aggregate principal amount of 2.800% Senior Notes due July 15, 2030.
+Changes in interest rates would not have a material impact to our current interest and debt financing expense, as all our borrowings except for our credit facility are fixed rate, and our credit facility is currently undrawn as of September 30, 2020.
+See Note 10 to the accompanying Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q for information regarding our 2020 Credit Agreement.

-We had approximately \$2.4 billion of goodwill and intangible assets as of June 30, 2020.
-As of June 30, 2020, we believe our intangible assets will be recoverable; however, changes in the economy, including due to the COVID-19 pandemic, the business in which we operate and our own relative performance could change the assumptions used to evaluate intangible asset recoverability.
+We had approximately \$2.4 billion of goodwill and intangible assets as of September 30, 2020.
+As of September 30, 2020, we believe our intangible assets will be recoverable; however, changes in the economy, including due to the COVID-19 pandemic, the business in which we operate and our own relative performance could change the assumptions used to evaluate intangible asset recoverability.
 In the event that we determine that an asset has been impaired, we would recognize an impairment charge equal to the amount by which the carrying amount of the assets exceeds the fair value of the asset.
 We continue to monitor these assumptions and their effect on the estimated recoverability of our intangible assets.